How-To Guides

 How long to cook a grouse?

-1. Remove your grouse from the fridge, remove from the vacuum packaging and pat dry any moisture.
+1. Remove the grouse from the fridge, take it out of the vacuum packaging, and pat dry any moisture.
 Let it stand at room temperature for 25-30 minutes.

-3. Season the bird both in its cavity and its skin with sea salt.
-A few sprigs of thyme or juniper in the cavity can be a nice touch.
+3. Season the bird generously with sea salt, both inside the cavity and on the skin.
+A few sprigs of thyme or juniper in the cavity can add a nice touch.

 4. Heat some oil in a pan over medium heat and gently sear the skin until crispy and golden brown.

-5. Add a knob of butter to the pan and begin to baste the bird in the foaming butter.
-Be careful to regulate the heat so as not to burn the butter.
+5. Add a knob of butter to the pan and baste the bird with the foaming butter, carefully regulating the heat to avoid burning the butter.

 6. Lay two slices of pancetta or thinly sliced streaky bacon over the top of the bird.

-9. Once cooked, allow your grouse to rest for at least 5 minutes before serving.
+Once cooked, allow the grouse to rest for at least 5-minutes before serving.

 Wild grouse recipe

 A classic dish in the game cook’s repertoire, sometimes it’s best to keep things simple.
-One whole grouse is enough for a single serving.
-A plump, roast grouse is a joy accompanied by game chips, bread sauce, and liver parfait toast.
+One whole grouse makes a perfect single serving.
+Cook George Ryle’s roast grouse recipe with bread sauce, game chips and liver parfait toast.